chrisgurney/things2md/README.md

 python3 things2md.py --range "today" --template simple
 ```

 BETA: Show tasks completed on a specific date (in ISO format).
-Potentially fixed: I think due to dates being stored in GMT, if the completion date falls near midnight, it may show up if you're querying tasks for the next day.
+Known issue: I think due to dates being stored in UTC, if the completion date falls near midnight, it may show up if you're querying tasks for the next day.
 ```shell
 python3 things2md.py --date 2024-02-25
 ```